Ancillary Committees

 Review by pathology ancillary review committee is required to process all requests using human samples for research.

-Please fill out the form using this link: PRC Form.
+Please fill out the form using this link: PRC FormAdd the completed form as an attachment to the Ancillary Review in IBISResearch

 The Department of Pathology and Laboratory Medicine has 2 human research cores: Translational Research Histopathology Laboratory (TRHL) and Laboratory of Clinical Biosciences (LCB).
 Pathology Ancillary Review approval is required before placing iLab requests.